dbusteed/dbusteed.github.io/_posts/2023-06-01-setup-jupyter-lab-on-linode-server.md

 ### Step 4D: Setup Reverse Proxy

 Final step, almost there!
 When we run Jupyter on the server locally, it is running on HTTP, which means we still won't be able to access Jupyter via HTTPS without setting up a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).
 Luckily, NGINX makes this very easy!
-This also gives us a chance to add a unique path to our domain that points to Jupyter, which can be handy if we decide to run other UI's from this server.
+This also gives us a chance to add a unique path to our domain that points to Jupyter, which can be handy if we decide to run other UIs from this server.

 As the root user, we are going to edit the following file: `/etc/nginx/sites-enabled/default`